ivanov/ipython-trainingwheels/README.md

     git clone https://github.com/ivanov/ipython-trainingwheels.git /path/to/some/dir
     ipython notebook --profile-dir=/path/to/some/dir

-To return to using the default profile, use the command

-	ipython notebook --profile=default

 ### Did it work?

 We've added visual element to help you verify that you are running this profile,